Al3pr6/Programming-Project/README.md

 # Programming-Project
+This proyect consist in create solutions of a problem planted by professor, this proyect.
+This project will be done 100% in python and the and in the google colab interpreter
-This is the programming project made by Alexander Ubeda and Maikol Flores
+This proyect are made by *Alexander Ubeda* and Maikol Flores**